 Sales Pipeline Analytics

-Your sales pipeline or the sales process is the beginning to the eventual end of the sales funnel.
-Through studying analytics as they relate to your sales pipeline, you can see how many leads convert to customers, how long they remain customers, who your most qualified leads are, what their money-making potential is, and which sales team member is assigned to work with them.
+By studying analytics related to your sales pipeline, you can see how many leads convert to customers, how long they remain customers, who your most qualified leads are, what their money-making potential is, and which sales team member is assigned to work with them.

 Predictive Sales Analytics